Purchase Orders & Vendor Management

 For each line item, enter the quantity you actually received:

 Good to know: You do not need to receive everything at once.
 If a partial shipment arrives, enter only what you received.
-The PO status will change to "Partially Received" and you can receive the rest later.
+The PO status will change to "Delivery in progress" and you can receive the rest later.

 Step 3: Add Landed Costs